 BAT techniques Selection criteria for BAT techniques It is not clear on what basis the BAT techniques were selected.
 It would be difficult for CB's to verify alternative techniques.
-The list of techniques should be expanded to reflect the textile BREF and work by the German UBA.
-The specific techniques are the result of a comprehensive screening of the BREF document (see September 2012, Product Bureau website, Annex 5.1).
-The techniques were identified by cross-referencing improvement areas identified by the IMPRO LCA study with the textile BREF supplemented by techniques addressed by the case studies in Annex 5.2 (e.g. NRDC on energy and water use, which have been developed in conjunction with Chinese textile mills).
-The techniques were mainly selected for their energy savings potential in the production stages highlighted in the IMPRO LCA results.
-Some of these techniques also deliver combined savings in water and chemical use.
-Following feedback the proposal has been revised to focus only on washing and drying processes, being generic to many process stages and more easily verified.
-Modified - The proposal has been revised to focus on washing and drying efficiency.
-Differentiation by production scale The distinction based on the size of the company is not needed.
-Applicants should fulfill the same requirements regardless of size.
-The distinction by size was specifically requested by industry stakeholders in order to be in line with the IED Directive.
+The list of techniques should be expanded to reflect the textile BREF and work by the German UBA. · · · Modified - The proposal has been revised to focus on washing and drying efficiency.
+Differentiation by production scale The distinction by size was specifically requested by industry stakeholders in order to be in line with the IED Directive.
 Rejected Transition of existing ecolabelled supply chains If existing suppliers are unable to comply then this would have consequences for the supply chain and production processes.
 The scope of the criteria proposal has been reduced in order to make it more accessible and easier to verify.
 Modified - the proposal has been revised.
 16.1 Wastewater discharges Assessment and verification Time period for measurement of COD Over what time period and for what production shall this be measured?
 Monthly averages for production at the site for the six months preceding the application are proposed.
 This requirement has also been clarified for wool scouring.
 Accepted COD limits COD limit prior to discharge The COD limit prior to discharge to the environment should be removed.
 This is because in some countries major investment has been made in centralised wastewater treatment infrastructure e.g. China.
 On-site works are now used to recover and recycle rinse liquors.
 Moreover the effectiveness of an 85% reduction will depend on the COD of the wastewater.
-The effluent discharge COD limit value has now been removed.
-Accepted

-Hard to biodegrade substances Mineralisation and colour removal The proposal for 90% mineralisation is considered to be unmeasurable.
+Accepted Hard to biodegrade substances Mineralisation and colour removal The proposal for 90% mineralisation is considered to be unmeasurable.
 Colour removal would act to also remove textile auxilliaries.
 The effectiveness of a % limit value is questioned as it will be dependant on the fixation/exhaustion achieved by the dyeing process.
-Case studies and BAT in the textile BREF suggest that 20g COD/kg will achieve a high level of removal of both hardly biodegradable and non biodegradable substances that contribute to COD levels, a separate requirement for mineralisation will therefore be deleted.
+Case studies in the textile BREF suggest that 20g COD/kg will achieve a high level of mineralisation of textile auxilliaries, a separate requirement will therefore be deleted.
 Colour removal is proposed to be retained as a requirement linked to the derogation of dyes.
 A percentage reduction in colour has been replaced by absolute values taken from the Blue Angel criteria for textiles.
-A requirement for salt recycling is also proposed, based on previous comments.
-Accepted, with introduction of an absolute measurement of colour removal Scope of criteria Treatment of additional parameters Additional parameters for inclusion could include copper, nickel, zinc, AOX and ammonium nitrate.
-These relate to dyeing and printing processes.
-It is understood from the textile BREF that 20g COD/kg will be effective in removing hardly biodegradable effluents.
-It is proposed to include colour removal which is also understood to remove other non biodegradable auxilliaries.
-Modified - Colour removal specified.
-16.2 Emissions to air Scope of criteria Alignment with VOC Directive The criteria should be aligned to the VOC Directive 99/13.
+Accepted, with introduction of an absolute measurement of colour removal Scope of criteria Treatment of additional parameters · · It is understood from the textile BREF that 20g COD/kg will be effective in removing hardly biodegradable effluents.
+It is proposed to include colour removal which is also understood to remove other non-biodegradable auxilliaries.

+16.2 Emissions to air • Directive The criteria should be aligned to the VOC Directive 99/13.
 The current proposal would represent a new approach for the industry.
 The approach proposed was based on the textile BREF and is also used by Bluesign, with evidence to successful compliance by the industry.
 However, following review the criteria have been aligned with provisions for textile finishing contained within the VOC Directive.
-Accepted 16.2 Emissions to air Scope of criteria Clarify emissions included Clarification is required of the types of emissions included within the criteria.
+Accepted Clarification is required of the types of emissions included within the criteria.
 The criteria relates to VOC emissions from finishing processes, including thermosetting, thermosoling, coating, impregnating or finishing of textiles and the respective drying facilities.
 Clarification